alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/2024-checkins-malvika.md

 # 23-04-2024
 - Preparation for community forum
 - Community health - presenting tomorrow at RCM team meeting
-- Focus for this week: data protection policy, newsletter, and comms for book dash
+- Focus for this week: data protection policy, newsletter, comms for book dash, accessibility guide draft
 - While MS is on AL: what would you like me to prioritise?
 	- Filing for some AL in May - family is visiting!
 - Progress report